 Intends to analyze the usability of one website with another.
 Such tests are usually run to compare a website against peer or competitor sites.

-Here, the users test a range of different services where they verify possible end to end scenarios.
+Here, the users test a range of different services where they verify possible end-to-end scenarios.
 It helps in highlighting any gaps and points out where to focus the design efforts.

-It is suitable for testing a new or updated product at the pre or post-launch phase.
+It is suitable for testing a new or updated product in the pre or post-launch phase.
 This test makes the users aware of the new design to ensure it is easy to use and brings a positive user experience.
 Its aim is to identify any potential issues before the product launch.

 First, the database should respond to all queries sent via UI or APIs.
 And any change in data should not violate the data integrity.
 Also, need to check if the data returned from the database is displaying correctly or not.
 Next, it should not permit any direct access instead should return a proper access denial message.

 Compatibility testing confirms the website design is compatible across different browsers and also on a variety of devices.
-It includes following tests.
+It includes the following tests.

 This test confirms that the web application is responsive and works on devices of different shapes and sizes.
 Please note that it’s not a native application test.
 Instead, it runs using the built-in device browser.

 It is the most common form of performance testing that observes the system under specific load conditions.
-Load testing helps in measuring the response time of business critical transactions and the capacity of the underlying database and application server.
+Load testing helps in measuring the response time of business-critical transactions and the capacity of the underlying database and application server.

 Stress testing aims to test the application beyond the expected maximum load.
 With it, we can determine the threshold limit of the system and also document the behavior when it goes past the limit.